Hard Workin' Man (song): Music video

 The music video was directed by Sherman Halsey.
 It features the duo playing the song at Red Rock Canyon, and in front of a crowd while in two Cadillac convertibles on Fremont Street in Las Vegas.
-Footage of bull riders and professional horseback riders in competition are also seen, ending with a shot of a female horseback rider holding an American flag.
+Footage of professional rodeo cowboys in competition are also seen, ending with a shot of a female horseback rider holding an American flag.

 Chart positions

 "Hard Workin' Man" debuted at number 57 on the Hot Country Singles & Tracks chart for the week of February 6, 1993.